pandichef/indjections/README.md

 and project setup.

 ## What do I need another package?
 I got tired of installing packages by hand.
-This project has a similar goal as [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).
+This project has a similar goal to [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).
 I didn't love the cookiecutter approach, so I wrote `indjections` as an alternative.
 [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) is a top down approach where packages are all bundled together.
 So if you don't like something, you need to spend time removing code (or write your own cookiecutter).